data-upstream/docs/src/docs.md

 GET ___BASE_URL___/aggregate_log_data
 ```

 This endpoint is authenticated and accepts only **user access tokens**.
+These
+tokens can be both _read-only_ and _read/write_.
+Hence, if you wish to grab data
+via client-side JavaScript (for e.g., to do visualization), you can create a
+read-only token and use it here.

 Query parameters: